rjjoaquin/leanframe-pulse-shopify-theme/README.md

 # LeanFrame Pulse v1.0

-Shopify Theme with Tailwind and AlpineJs\
+Shopify Theme with Tailwind, Lucide Icons, and AlpineJs\
 Modern design, without the bloat.

 ## How to Initialize